ihuunter/hey/README.md

 ## Build and Test

-### Build the Application
+### Build the application

-To compile the application:
+Compile the application:

 ```bash
 pnpm build
 ```

-### Type Check the Project
+### Type-check the project

-Run the TypeScript type checker to validate the codebase:
+Validate the codebase with the TypeScript type checker:

 ```bash
 pnpm typecheck